-You will take 60 credits of History modules.
 You will be able to select from an array of optional modules covering an extremely wide chronological and geographical range.

 You must pass year two which is weighted one third of your final degree classification.